r3c/cottle/docs/page/06-api.rst

     .. property:: bool IsPure { get; }

         Indicates whether function is pure or not.
-Pure functions have no side effects nor rely on any, and are eligible to various rendering optimizations.
+Pure functions have no side effects nor rely on them, and may offer better rendering performance as they're eligible to more compilation optimizations.

     .. method:: Value Invoke(System.Object state, System.Collections.Generic.IReadOnlyList<Value> arguments, System.IO.TextWriter output)

         Invoke function with given arguments.
-Variable ``state`` is a opaque payload that needs to be passed to nested function calls if any, ``arguments`` contains the ordered list of values passed to function, and ``output`` is a text writer to document output result.
+Variable ``state`` is an opaque payload that needs to be passed to nested function calls if any, ``arguments`` contains the ordered list of values passed to function, and ``output`` is a text writer to document output result.

 .. namespace:: Cottle